wush978/deepcensor/README.md

 # Reproducible Example

-Please install docker and use the follownig commands to re-run the experiments
+Please install [docker](https://docs.docker.com/install/) and use the following commands to re-run the experiments

 ```sh
 docker run -it wush978/deepcensor:latest /bin/bash